Resplendent Dress from Southeastern Europe

 - Bibliographic information: 276 pp., 315 illus., 285 in color9, 9 x 12 in.

 - Distributed for: Fowler Museum at UCLA

-Lavishly illustrated, Resplendent Dress from Southeastern Europe features fifty stunning nineteenth- and twentieth-century ensembles from Macedonia, Croatia, Albania, Montenegro, and neighboring countries, plus one hundred individual items, including aprons, vests, jackets, and robes.
+Lavishly illustrated, Resplendent Dress from Southeastern Europe features fifty stunning nineteenth- through twentieth-century ensembles from Macedonia, Croatia, Albania, Montenegro, and neighboring countries, plus one hundred individual items including aprons, vests, jackets, and robes.
 Elizabeth Wayland Barber traces this twenty-thousand-year tradition of dress in fascinating detail.